-1. Tree removal recommendations, except hazards, shall be presented at the Urban Forestry Commission meeting.
-The Commission meets on the Second Monday of each month unless
+- 1. Tree removal recommendations, except hazards, shall be presented at the Shade Tree Commission meeting.
+The Commission meets on the Second Monday of each month.

-- no meeting is necessary.
 Individual property owners and/or occupants shall receive written notification of the Commission meeting. - 2.
-Tree removal appeals will be reviewed by the Urban Forestry Commission.
+Tree removal appeals will be reviewed by the Shade Tree Commission.
 For multiple requests from the same neighborhood each tree will be assessed individually and up to a maximum of 20% can be removed within a three-year period, unless the trees pose a potential safety hazard.
 The Public Properties Maintenance Division will track removals to protect neighborhoods from excessive removals.
 Unless hazards exist, additional removals from a neighborhood will not be considered for three years, to establish the replacement trees. - 3.
-Prohibited trees, (Appendix C) will be removed within three years, contingent on funding. - 4.
-Trees approved for removal by the Public Properties Maintenance Manager or Supervisor may be removed by a property owner by obtaining a Tree Removal Permit through one of the following: - a.
+Inappropriate trees, (Appendix C) will be removed within three years, contingent on funding. - 4.
+Trees approved for removal by the Commission may be removed by a property owner through one of the following: - a.
 For smaller trees- A payment to the City of Wooster to have the tree removed and replaced, per the approved fee schedule.
-(Appendix B) If it is determined that the tree was planted in an inappropriate location (i.e. Underground Utility lines, line-of-sight, etc.) the replacement tree may be planted elsewhere on public right of way. - b.
-For Larger Trees- the owner's expense in addition to payment of a fee for the removal and replacement of the tree.
+If it is determined that a replacement tree is inappropriate, the replacement tree may be planted elsewhere on public right of way. - b.
+For Larger Trees- A property owner may obtain a Removal Permit from the Public Properties Maintenance Department for removal at the owner's expense in addition to payment of a fee for the removal and replacement of the tree.
 The City will coordinate the removal of the tree, through its contractor and forward any and all payments on to the property owner. - 5.
-Prohibited trees (i.e. Pear, Tree of Heaven and Silver Maples) may be removed and replaced, at the property owner's expense and with Public Properties Maintenance Manager or Supervisor approval, provided that the total neighborhood removals do not exceed 20%.
+Class II Inappropriate trees, i.e., Tree of Heaven and Silver Maples, may be removed and replaced, at the property owner's expense and with Commission approval, provided that the total neighborhood removals do not exceed 20%.